tasharen/ngui/Assets/NGUI/ReadMe - 2019.3.0.txt

 -----------------

 2019.3.0
+- NEW: Added the Single Camera (old LWRP) example.
 - NEW: Added a 'fixed aspect' option to the UISprite, matching 2D sprite and UI texture.
 - FIX: Re-added NGUI menu -> Create -> Atlas and Font options that create empty ones.
 - FIX: Removed depth hiding of inspected widgets when examining prefabs.